rclone/rclone/docs/content/bisync.md

 Bisync adopts the differential synchronization technique, which is based on keeping history of changes performed by both synchronizing sides.
-See the _Dual Shadow Method_ section in the
+See the _Dual Shadow Method_ section in
 [Neil Fraser's article](https://neil.fraser.name/writing/sync/).

 Also note a number of academic publications by